Search This Blog

 Edward Mazongoo's stay was brief but his story interesting.

 Three years after Edward Mazoongoo was entered into the census as a garden boy, he too had become a valet.
 Now he was living in Marlow and said to be 19, which means his age is out somewhere.
 His employer was a Mr John Marsham whose main home was in Palace Gardens, Kensington London, but who also stayed at Marlow, presumably as a "country" or weekend retreat.
 Edward perhaps was unhappy as he stole Marsham's chequebook and filled out two cheques.
-His enquiries as to the cashing out process and his incorrect rendering of his employer's name sparked suspicion at both London banks he attempted to get to pay him money.
+His enquiries as to the cashing out process and his incorrect rendering of his employer's name sparked suspicion at both the London bank branches he attempted to get to pay him money.
 A warrant was soon put out for his arrest on the charge of forgery.

 Edward got all the way to Lichfield before being caught.
 The jail there could not hold him- he escaped- and a national alert was put out for police to be on the lookout for him.
 London Police suspected that he would try to get to Liverpool Docks so police were waiting there for him.
 To Liverpool Edward did indeed go, on foot all the way it was reported.
 An awaiting Superintendent soon spotted him and a local detective constable successfully gave chase and seized him.
 He still had the stolen cheque book on him at the time.
 Edward was sent back via Lichfield to London for trial.